 For over ten years, Mr. Medeiros served as lecturer in English and American Literature at the University of Laverne, Athens, and as adjunct faculty member in the writing program of the University of California - Berkeley (Extension).
 As co-founder and co-director of the Athens Writing Project and National Writing Project Teacher Consultant, Mr. Medeiros has led numerous seminars and workshops in teaching/learning/writing/thinking connections for teachers from around the world.
 He has represented the Middle States Association of Schools and Colleges as a member of 11 accreditation Validation Teams, serving as team chair six times.
 One of his most memorable intellectual experiences was the semester he spent studying and writing poetry in a workshop led by Nobel laureate Seamus Heaney.

-Mary-Ann Augoustatos is from Manhattan, New York and is currently the Director of Academics, JK-12 Research & Learning Studios.
+MaryAnn Augoustatos is an educator.
+Her field of specialty is high school mathematics and international school administration.
+Born and raised in Manhattan, New York and being of Greek descent she has spent 32 years as an educator at the American Community Schools of Athens Greece ( ACS Athens).
 She holds a Bachelor of Science in Mathematics and a Masters of Arts in Education.
-She is a certified International School Administrator and received her certification as a High School Mathematics teacher from the State of New York.
-She has spent multiple enjoyable decades as an educator, most of which was spent at ACS Athens.
+She is a certified International School Administrator and has received her secondary mathematics teaching certification from the State of New York.

-She also served as a team member on the Committee of Institution-wide Accreditation of the Middle School Association of Colleges and School (MSA).
-In addition, she was also was invited to attend an MSA Chair training Workshop and shortly after its completion she acted as a Co-Chair and Chair of the MSA.
-For the academic year 2009-2011 she also held the position of JK-12 Academic Department Chair Council Coordinator.
-She is currently a chair of the Middle States Association.
-For many years, she also held the position of JK-12 Academic Department Chair Council Coordinator and began and completed a full curriculum review process for all courses school wide.
+Ms. Augoustatos has also served as a team member on the Committee of Institution-wide Accreditation of the Middle School Association of Colleges and School (MSA).
+Additionally, She is currently a chair of the Middle States Association and has conducted visits for the organization.
+For years, she also held the position of JK-12 Academic Department Chair Council Coordinator and began a completed and full curriculum review process for all courses school-wide.

 Ms. Constantinides was born in Cairo, Egypt.
 She earned a Bachelor of Education in Physical Education and French Language at McGill University; she received an M.A. in Exercise Physiology from the same institution, an M.Sc. in Sports Administration from Louisville University and an MBA from University of Indianapolis.